I Samuel 28:5-25

 Saul had forfeited the benefit of all the methods of enquiry.
 Could he that hated and persecuted Samuel and David, who were both prophets, expect to be answered by prophets?
 Could he that had slain the high priest, expect to be answered by Urim?
 Or could he that had sinned away the Spirit of grace, expect to be answered by dreams?
 No. Be not deceived, God is not mocked.

 Samuel was dead, which made the Philistines the more bold and Saul the more afraid; for, had Samuel been alive, Saul probably would have thought that his presence, advice and prayers would have helped him in his distress.

-Saul’s himself had made witchcraft illegal.
+Saul himself had made witchcraft illegal.
 He had put the laws in effect against those that had familiar spirits, who must not be allowed to live, Exod.
 22:18.
-Many seem zealous against sin, when they themselves are any way hurt by it (they will oppose cursings if some curse at them, or against drunkards if in their drink they abuse them), who otherwise have no concern for the glory of God, nor any dislike of sin as sin.
-Many seem enemies of sin in others, while they indulge it in themselves.
+Many seem zealous against sin, when they themselves are in any way hurt by it (they will oppose cursings if some curse at them, or against drunkards if in their drink they abuse them), who otherwise have no concern for the glory of God, nor any dislike of sin as sin.
+Many think of themselves as enemies of sin in others, while they indulge it in themselves.
 Saul will drive the devil out of his kingdom, and yet harbor him in his heart, by envy and malice.

 3. A Wrong Way to Try to Get Direction from God 12-14